Get To Know These Gift Card Accounting Scenarios

 The net gift card liability is $300, which represents the cash received from Sam’s Club.

-As the gift card is redeemed, the restaurant records an entry like in Scenario 2 that is proportionate to the gift card liability.
+As the gift card is redeemed, the restaurant should record an entry like in Scenario 2 that is proportionate to the gift card liability.

 Nevertheless, the best practice is always to track every gift card promotion through separate gift card numbering sequences from the beginning utilizing a reliable gift card system and an appropriate set of general ledger accounts.
 Otherwise, it can turn into an accounting nightmare to dissect all data points from the system at the period close and when determining breakage to recognize.